protofire/Cardano-Developer-Studio/examples/README.md

 This repository provides a comprehensive suite of tools and examples for developing and testing Plutus smart contracts.
-It includes the Helpers Library to streamline development, along with a variety of example contracts and their corresponding tests.
+It includes the Helpers Library to streamline development, along with a variety of example contracts and their corresponding tests, and a frontend application for interacting with the smart contracts.

 The tools and examples are designed to assist developers in understanding, building, and deploying Plutus smart contracts effectively.

 ## Table of Contents